Home » Blog » How Getting into an Accident Can Lead to Divorce

 3. General Stress

 High levels of stress can bring couples together or push them apart.
 Personal injury accidents can cause significant stress, especially if the accident caused traumatic injuries or the other party disputes fault.
-The injured spouse may need to file a personal injury lawsuit or respond to a lawsuit.
+The injured spouse may need to hire a personal injury attorney to file an injury claim or respond to a lawsuit.

 The stress caused by the accident and injury can cause the non-injured spouse to experience health issues.
 Stress can cause sleep problems, high blood pressure, eating disorders, and other health concerns.
 The non-injured spouse may decide that they cannot deal with the stress and ask for a divorce.